 An accusation of theft is an ugly thing.
 Stealing, in the form of copying ideas from another designer, strikes at the core of what most of us find of rewarding in our chosen profession – the generation of ideas and ultimate creation of unique performance experiences.
 Accusations of design theft have become more frequent, heightened no doubt by the availability of production photographs on the Internet making it easier to detect.
 Plays involved in design copyright disputes include Most Happy Fella (1992 Broadway revival, 1994 Drury Lane Oakbrook disputed production), Love!
 Valour!
 Compassion!
-(1995 Broadway original, 1996 Boca Raton, Florida disputed production), and Urinetown (2001 Broadway original, 2006 Chicago disputed production).
+(1995 Broadway original, 1996 Boca Raton, Florida disputed production), and Urinetown (1999 NY Fringe Festival, 2001 Broadway disputed production, 2006 Chicago disputed production).
 All these cases were settled out of court.
 While the settlement details are not public, there is a pattern, with a director and designers in New York alleging design theft by subsequent regional theater efforts.
-Copyrights once resided with playwrights alone, but these claims by production teams raise unresolved issues about what is inherent to a text and what choices are specific to a production.
+Copyright, once thought to reside with playwrights alone, is now being claimed by production teams raising unresolved issues about what is inherent to a text and what choices are specific to a production.

 Where’s the original anyway?

 It is worth noting what a designer can copyright.
 A set designer and a lighting designer may protect documents related to a production (e.g. drawings, paint elevations, lighting plots), but cannot protect the ideas, conversations, and circumstances that led to the creation of those documents.
-Even the documents may be of limited value, as moving to a new theater inevitably changes those original designs.
+Even these documents may be of limited value.
+Moving to a new venue inevitably changes a designs.
 A lighting plot is tied to the specific geometries of a theater and the cues to the specific actions, timings, and intentions of the performers.
-Even a complete and wholesale copy still requires some transformation for the new physical context.
+Even the attempt to make a wholesale copy still requires transformational act for the new physical context.

 A sound designer faces a similar challenge.
 Recordings or compositions written out on staff lines on paper (or digitally in ones and zeros) are easily protected.
 The choices related to sound distribution within a room, the timing, and the dynamics are not.
-Consequently, the things that make a sound designer a potentially Tony-worthy creative actor, and not just a guy with a huge iTunes library, are unprotected.
+Consequently, a good number of the things that make a sound designer a potentially Tony-worthy creative actor, and not just a guy with a huge iTunes library, are unprotected.

 Costume designers face another obstacle: clothes are considered utilitarian objects and not protectable.
 It is also impossible to copyright how the clothes are worn by a particular actor or the countless other physical details that make an outfit for a particular performer in a particular production work.
 Costume designers can only protect the costume sketch.
 Beautiful though the image on paper may be, it is only a small portion of the final work.

 Directors face similar limitations on their legal design protections.
 Blocking notes can be written down, but staging a play is not baking a cake: one can’t simply follow the instructions.
-To create a faithful copy of a set using a different group of performers requires new and specific staging choices, even if the only objective is to replicate as precisely as possible the feel of the original production.
+Creating a faithful copy of a set using a different group of performers requires new and specific staging choices, even if the only objective is to replicate as precisely as possible the feel of the original production.
 Ironically, the production that is completely faithful to the written directions may be less true to the original production than one that is making “changes.”